🇵🇹

 What's Hiding in the Kitchen

-Meat & Fish Stock
+Meat and Fish Stock

 Everywhere